 Step two.
 Observe your body and your breathing.
 Start by bringing your attention to your hands, move up your arms to your body, then down.
 Try not to interfere with your breath; “just observe.”

 That’s it.
 In only one minute, you’ll notice the difference.
 It’s a technique a lot of professional athletes, and speakers use.
 They take a minute before they perform or speak to “get centered” and calm the mind.
 Try it now.

 We also have a more detailed beginning meditation process script at this link.

 What is mindfulness?

 What are scripts?
-A script is a formulate, like the two-step mediation above.
+A script is a formula, like the two-step mediation method above.
 They are mind hacks that access the hidden powers of the mind.
 Some people refer to it as a guided meditation because you “guide the mind” rather than the Ego taking control.

 How do you do it?
 The most effective methods build on the two-step process outlined above.